NOTE:What is it?

 The K8-PB is a cape for the PocketBeagle designed to drive ws2811 LED pixels.
 It has 8 local ports (fused with LED indicators) that can each drive 800 pixels (with power injection) at 40FPS.
 It also has 3 RJ45 differential ports that can output an additional 12 strings via differential receivers.
 Finally, there is an expansion header which can drive an additional 16 strings.
 The 800 pixels per string is the same for all strings.
 There is also a UART exposed via header pins which can drive a single DMX universe or Renard or LOR.

-It also provides a Real Time Clock, temperature sensors, a header for an OLED display, and four push buttons for navigating menus on the display.
+It also provides a Real Time Clock, an OLED display, and four push buttons for navigating menus on the display.

 Why did you make it?

 Animated Christmas Light displays typically use ws2811 Pixels for things like house outlines, candy canes, tree’s, etc… The F8-PB was designed to drive a large number of pixels, yet remain relatively small so it can be easily hidden or mounted onto the prop.